 If you don’t know how this is done (and most people don’t), don’t worry.
 We got you.

 Have a sit-down with Rock Candy Media Austin’s head honcho.
-We didn’t get awarded (without applying) as a top Austin marketing firm, top advertising agency, and one of the Top 25 branding agencies in the world because we’re slimy.
+We didn’t get awarded (without applying) as one of the best Austin creative agencies in the world because we’re slimy.

 Oh, and if you think sticky can also mean annoying (like “It’s a Small World”), you’re right.
 Do it right the first time by getting experts on it.
 We’re here.